-Join Richard Harrington for an in-depth discussion in this video Working with virtual copies of clips, part of Working with Video in Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Working with virtual copies of clips, part of Lightroom: Working with Video.

 Earlier, I used a Virtual copy to create two instances of a clip so I could trim it to two different durations showing different parts of the clip.
 Now that example worked well, but I want to show you another instance of using Virtual copies.
 I've been working with this clip, and I developed it two different ways.
 Well, let's do three different ways to show the client.
 I'm going to right click here and make a virtual copy.
 In fact, I'm going to make a total of three copies.
 There we go, and one more.